Chiitan: Popularity

-Chiitan began to produce media that was shared on YouTube and social media, and gained sufficient popularity that government officials in Susaki eventually accepted it as an unofficial city mascot.
-Officials from the city appeared with Chiitan in events and videos, and allowed Chiitan to appear and interact with its official mascot, Shinjo-kun, in events and videos as well.
 By July 2018 Chiitan's Japanese language Twitter account had 750,000 followers, and its English-language account had 535,000 followers.
 Chiitan's popularity continued to grow throughout the year, and by January 2019 it had 906,000 Twitter followers.

 Much of the media produced by Chiitan was often chaotic and involved the mascot acting clumsy or violent.
 Occasionally its videos were criticized for being "creepy", "reckless", and "dangerous".
 Some of Chiitan's videos included it hitting a punching bag with a baseball bat, jumping into metal boxes, flipping a car, twirling a motorized weed cutter around its head, falling off a pogo stick, failing at bowling, and falling off a bike while trying to fire a bow and arrow.
 In one video, captioned "Chiitan is going to visit your house", the mascot takes a baseball bat from a locker, stuffs it into its costume, and walks offscreen.
 Chiitan was hired by Square Enix to promote its video game Just Cause 4 by performing and sharing several stunts based on action sequences from the game.
 These stunts involved the mascot flying into metal boxes, experiencing a wind tunnel, jumping across a gap with the aid of a grappling hook, and jumping from a height while using a number of umbrellas glued together to break its fall.

 The Japan Times described Chiitan's antics as slapstick, similar in style and content to Jackass.
 Many of its videos ended up with it lying on the ground after attempting a dangerous physical stunt.
 Many of Chiitan's videos involved the use of athletic equipment that was sent to it by fans.
 One video, showing Chiitan kicking an exercise ball, was viewed over eight million times.
 Chiitan's videos were well-received by many people on the internet, resulting in it becoming "the fastest rising star" among Japanese mascots in 2018.

 Some of the social media posts in which Chiitan and Shinjo-kun appeared together led some people to believe that Chiitan was a "bad influence" on Shinjo-kun.
 One post, in which Chiitan carries a miniature baseball bat and Shinjo-kun is dressed as a gangster, is captioned: "We're the bosses, don't mess with us or we'll commit otterocities."

-In July 2021, Chiitan's Instagram page was more popular than the page of the 2020 Summer Olympics Miraitowa and Someity, with Chiitan having 900,000 followers while the mascots for the Olympics had 15,000 followers.
+In July 2021, Chiitan's Instagram page was more popular than the page of the 2020 Summer Olympics mascots Miraitowa and Someity, with Chiitan having 900,000 followers while the mascots for the Olympics had 15,000 followers.